Constantijn Huygens Jr.: Biography

 William Bentinck, Arnold van Keppel, 1st Earl of Albemarle, William Nassau de Zuylestein, Everhard van Weede Dijkvelt, Coenraad van Beuningen and Adrian Beverland.
-When William Blathwayt surpassed him as secretary, Huygens was frustrated and in 1695 he received permission to return to the Dutch Republic.
+When William Blathwayt surpassed him as secretary, Huygens was frustrated and in 1695 he received permission to return to the Dutch Republic.He formally remained William's private secretary, however.
+As such he was succeeded by Abel Tassin d'Alonne after Huygen's death.

 Huygens died in October 1697 and was buried on 2 November 1697.
 With Susanna, he had one son, who died in 1704.
 He had one daughter from an earlier affair.

 Telescopes and optics

 Around 1650 when Christiaan Huygens became interested in microscopes and telescopes, Constantijn helped him with the construction of the lenses.
 In 1655 Christiaan discovered Titan, a moon orbiting Saturn.
 Between 1683 and 1687 Constantijn and his brother continued to make larger and longer focal length telescope objectives culminating in the very large tubeless aerial telescopes.
 He presented a 7.5 inch (190mm) diameter 123 ft (37.5 m) focal length aerial telescope objective to the Royal Society in 1690 that still bears his signature.